Hair loss is the loss of more than 100 hairs a day. Alopecia is a hair loss so important that the thickness of the hair is visibly reduced.

-The typical pattern for male baldness begins at the hair line which gradually recedes and forms an “M”. finally the hair becomes finer, thinner and shorter and makes a u-shaped pattern around the sides of the head.
+The typical pattern of male pattern baldness begins at the hairline, which gradually recedes and forms an “M.” Eventually, the hair becomes thinner, thinner, and shorter and creates a U-shaped (or horseshoe) pattern of hair around the sides of the head.

-The prevention of male hair loss (alopecia) is conditioned by its cause.
-Nevertheless, generally prevention is limited or impossible.
+The extent of hair loss (alopecia) prevention depends on the cause.
+However, prevention is usually limited or impossible.